Children's Hospital is part of the UPMC family.

 At our Neonatal Neurocritical Care Unit, we treat conditions such as:

-We collaborate with Magee-Womens Hospital of UPMC to provide a multidisciplinary approach to the care of your baby.
+We collaborate with UPMC Magee-Womens Hospital to provide a multidisciplinary approach to the care of your baby.
 Our staff includes two neurologists who specialize in treating newborns with neurologic conditions.
 Neurologists are available 24/7 to oversee the day-to-day aspects of the NICU.
 They also work closely with our Fetal Diagnosis and Treatment Center to diagnose and treat patients prior to birth.
 The entire program is supported by:

 Our multidisciplinary rounding structure emphasizes the involvement of family members, who are encouraged to join in daily rounds with nutritionists, pharmacists, physicians and other professionals.